 As any feline parent knows, some cats can test your patience when it comes to food.
-Finding the right dry cat food for your picky cat is important.
+Finding the right dry food for picky cats is important.

 Since most cats don’t drink enough water, it’s recommended to use a mixture of dry and wet cat food to help offset that hydration deficiency.